pymupdf/PyMuPDF/docs/rag.rst

-Create a Chatbot to discuss your documents
+Create a Chatbot to connect with your documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - `Make a simple command line Chatbot <https://artifex.com/blog/creating-a-rag-chatbot-with-chatgpt-and-pymupdf>`_